atreyasha/sentiment-argument-mining/src/README.md

 **Note**: Your python version must be `3.7.*` in order to install certain dependencies in this repository.

-ii.
-In this repository, we use `R` and `ggplot` for visualization.
+2. In this repository, we use `R` and `ggplot` for visualization.
 Execute the following within your R console to get the dependencies:

 ```r
 > install.packages(c("ggplot2","tikzDevice","reshape2","optparse","ggsci"))